Medical and Dental Record Issues: Frequently Asked Questions

 Medical and dental records are essential to the delivery of care and play a crucial role in all clinical operations.
 The following information provides answers to questions that we frequently receive from members.

-For a more detailed discussion of record retention, see The Doctors Company article, “Medical and Dental Record Retention.”
+For a more detailed discussion of record retention, see The Doctors Company’s article “Medical and Dental Record Retention.”

 Yes.
-Regardless of the format, any and all data collected at the time of a patient encounter is part of the medical or dental legal document.
-Retain computerized and physical 3D models used for surgical and dental treatment planning according to the same retention schedule.
+Regardless of the format, any and all data collected at the time of a patient encounter is part of the healthcare legal document.
+Retain computerized and physical 3D models used for surgical and dental treatment plans according to the same retention schedule.

-Financial information is part of the designated record set as defined by HIPAA (45 CFR § 164.501) to include medical and billing records.
-Financial information should be kept separate from patient care entries, however, and it is not part of the legal health record (a subset of the designated record set).
+Financial information, including medical and billing records, is part of the designated record set as defined by HIPAA (45 CFR § 164.501).
+Such materials are often requested by CMS as well as third-party private payers when auditing documentation submitted to request reimbursement.
+Financial information, which should be kept separate from patient care entries, is not part of the legal health record (a subset of the designated record set).
 Follow a consistent policy on what is released as part of the legal health record for all patients who request a copy of their medical or dental record.
+Healthcare providers should periodically review their internal policies and procedures to ensure that they are current and consistent with existing rules and regulations and third-party payer agreements.

-It is recommended that you check with your business attorney or state medical or dental board for details regarding retention laws on billing and insurance records—especially as the laws may relate to Medicare or Medicaid patients.
-For example, the Centers for Medicare and Medicaid Services require Medicare managed care providers to retain records for 10 years, and the Internal Revenue Service requires billing records to be retained for seven years.
+It is recommended that you check with your business attorney or state professional licensing board for details regarding retention laws on billing and insurance records—especially as the laws may relate to Medicare or Medicaid patients.
+For example, CMS requires Medicare managed care providers to retain records for 10 years, and the Internal Revenue Service requires billing records to be retained for seven years.

-- Document in the medical or dental record all patient telephone calls and messages or text messages that pertain to care, and keep the documentation according to the above-referenced record retention guidelines.
+- Document in the patient record all telephone calls and messages and email or text messages that pertain to patient care, and keep the documentation according to the above-referenced record retention guidelines.

 - Keep patient scheduling records for one year.

-Review, extract, and copy any information that might be needed from that record for patient diagnosis or treatment.
-The retained information or documentation then becomes part of the patient’s permanent office record.
-Be aware that keeping all of the patient’s records could make the medical or dental professional liable for information related to other specialties.
-If the information is not used for patient care, destroy it or return it to the source.
+Review, extract, and copy any information that might be needed from that record for accurate patient diagnosis or treatment.
+The retained information or documentation is then incorporated into the patient’s permanent office record.
+Be aware that keeping all of the patient’s records could make the healthcare professional inadvertently liable for information related to other specialties.
+If the information is not used for patient care, promptly and timely destroy it or return it to the source.

-Any destruction method must maintain the confidentiality of the information.
-Incineration or shredding are the only safe methods for destroying paper records.
+Any destruction method must maintain the confidentiality of the information, and the methodology must be consistently applied by the practice.
+The only safe methods for destroying paper records are incineration and shredding.
 A destruction method for electronic media must render the information unreadable.
+Professionals must be mindful that metadata can often be retrieved and reproduced for inspection by IT experts.
 Simply deleting the record is not sufficient.
-Use a reputable company for destruction of paper and electronic information, models/casts, and equipment, such as computers and copiers.
-Keep a log of the records destroyed.
+Use a reputable company to destroy paper and electronic information, models/casts, and equipment, such as computers and copiers.
+Keep a log of the records destroyed, when, and by whom.

-Inactive records that have been kept for the required time period may be thinned from the active patient cases.
+Inactive records that have been kept for the required or recommended time may be thinned from the active patient cases.
 Take the following factors into consideration when arranging long-term storage:

 - Privacy.
-Will the records be protected from unauthorized persons in a manner that is consistent with federal and state privacy laws?
+Will the records be protected from unauthorized disclosures in a manner that is consistent with federal and state privacy laws?

 - Safety.
-Will the records be protected from fire or flood damage and from unauthorized access or theft?
+Will the records be physically secure and protected from fire, flood, or other damage, and from unauthorized access or theft?

 - Accessibility.
 Will the records be easy to retrieve and copy?